 dimensional: a format of two (2) inches by three (3) inches with a horizontal

 orientation.
-Once created, the sketch will be placed in a small frame,
+Each sketch was placed in a small frame,

-and travel in the coat pocket of LJHS Executive Director Heath Fox.
-It will be
+and traveled in the coat pocket of LJHS Executive Director Heath Fox.
+It was

 shown at small group meetings in locations

 occasioned by the Director's work schedule.
-Each architect's sketch will travel in this way and
+Each architect's sketch traveled in this way and

-be shown for a period of two months, after which it will transition online to this webpage.
-After the two year traveling period needed to
+was shown for a period of two months, after which it transitioned online to this webpage.
+After the twenty month traveling period needed to

-accommodate the twelve sketches, the original sketches will become part of the
+accommodate the ten sketches, the original sketches became part of the

-LJHS archival collection, and the digital exhibition will reside online,
+LJHS archival collection, and the digital exhibition resides here,

 creating a record of architectural gestures at the end of the 21st